EternalCodeTeam/ParcelLockers/README.md

 # Building

-To build ParcelLockers type this command using Maven (Make sure you are using JDK 8 for maximum compatibility)
+To build ParcelLockers execute this command using Maven (Make sure you are using JDK 8 for maximum compatibility)

 `clean install`